 ECC83 (Fig 2) is how it’s commonly known in Europe, and it is also its Mullard-Phillips tube designation.

 There are also many slightly altered versions of these tubes.
 For example, there are low-noise versions that are being substituted, such as the 12AX7A, 12AD7, 6681, 7025, 7729, and plenty more.

 The 12Ax7 tube is by far the most popular preamp tube used in guitar amplifiers.
-If you own a tube amp, there is a good chance it has one or more 12Ax7 tubes running the preamp section.
+If you own a tube amp, there’s a good chance it has one or more 12Ax7 tubes running the preamp section.

 What are 12Ax7 tubes used for?

-This type of tube powers the preamp section of most tube amps but plenty of effect pedals, microphone preamps, mixing boards, and other audio equipment also use the 12Ax7 tube to get more vintage-sounding tones.
+This type of tube powers the preamp section of most tube amps, but plenty of effects pedals, microphone preamps, mixing boards, and other audio equipment also use the 12Ax7 tube to get more vintage-sounding tones.

 How long do 12Ax7 tubes last?